MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update.md

    :::image type="content" source="media/m3_source_edit.png" alt-text="Screenshot of Source fields page showing number of primary keys, mapped and unmapped fields":::

-   The number of primary keys and mapped and unmapped fields display on the top right of the page.
+   The number of mapped and unmapped fields display.

-1. Select **Edit entities and fields** to add other attributes or entities.
+1. Select **Select entities and fields** to add other attributes or entities.
 Use the search or scroll to find and select your attributes and entities of interest.
 Select **Apply**.

 1. Optionally, you can change the primary key for an entity, the attribute types, and toggle **Intelligent mapping** on or off.